toska-j1337/solana-grpc-indexer/README.md

     Edit .env with your Helius API key

 4. Configure Prometheus.yml target\
-    Edit prometheus.yml target to the IP:PORT of your Actix/Tokio server. \
+    Edit prometheus.yml target to the IP:PORT of your Actix/Tokio server \
     - Example `targets: [192.168.50.113:8080]`

 5. Start Prometheus and Grafana for observability